 Why it's doneBy Mayo Clinic staff

-Breast MRI is most often used to screen for breast cancer in women thought to have a very high risk of the disease.
-Breast MRI may be used to diagnose breast diseases and conditions.
+Breast MRI is most often used to screen for breast cancer in women thought to have a high risk of the disease.
+Breast MRI also may be used to assess the extent of breast cancer.
 Your doctor may recommend a breast MRI if:

 - You have a suspected leak or rupture of a breast implant